Skip to navigation Skip to content

 In this article

-Complementary and alternative medicine (CAM) includes a wide variety of interventions — from diets and supplements to meditation and T’ai Chi — which come from many different disciplines and traditions.
-Most are considered to be outside the realm of conventional medicine, although others, including vitamin D, exercise, acupuncture and cooling strategies, for example, are establishing their role in comprehensive care through scientific study and clinical trials.
+Complementary and alternative medicines — sometimes collectively referred to as “CAM” — include a wide variety of interventions from diets and supplements to meditation and tai chi.
+They come from many different disciplines and traditions.
+Most are considered to be outside the realm of conventional medicine, although others, including vitamin D, exercise, acupuncture and cooling strategies, for example, are gaining recognition in comprehensive care through scientific study and clinical trials.

-When used in combination with conventional medicine, these interventions are referred to as "complementary"; when used instead of conventional medicine, they are referred to as "alternative."
-In the United States today, the vast majority of people incorporate one form or another of CAM as part of their MS management, most often in combination with their prescribed MS treatments.
+When used in combination with conventional medicine, these interventions are referred to as “complementary.”
+When used instead of conventional medicine, they are referred to as “alternative.”
+In the United States today, many people use a form of complementary or alternative medicine to help manage their multiple sclerosis, most often in combination with their prescribed MS treatments.

-1. Do CAM therapies reduce specific symptoms and prevent relapses or disability?
+1. Do complementary and alternative therapies reduce specific symptoms and prevent relapses or disability?

-2. Can CAM use worsen MS or cause serious adverse effects?
+2. Can their use worsen MS or cause serious adverse effects?

-3. Can CAM use interfere with MS disease-modifying therapies?
+3. Can alternative or complementary medicines interfere with MS disease-modifying therapies?

 Although these are all very important questions, the authors found very few published studies of sufficient quality to provide helpful answers about most of the CAM therapies that are being used by people with MS.